luminus-framework/luminus/resources/md/guestbook.md

 #### HTML templates

-The templates directory is reserved for the [Selmer](https://github.com/yogthos/Selmer) templates that represent the application pages.
+The `resources/html` directory is reserved for the [Selmer](https://github.com/yogthos/Selmer) templates that represent the application pages.

 * `about.html` - about page